-TORONTO (Reuters) - Canada's main stock index extended its rally at a 13-month high on Tuesday, boosted by a surge in shares of Valeant Pharmaceutical International Inc after the drug maker said it would sell billions of dollars of assets to pay down debt.
+TORONTO (Reuters) - Canada's main stock index extended its rally at a 13-month high on Tuesday, boosted by a surge in shares of Valeant Pharmaceutical International Inc VRX.TO after the drug maker said it would sell billions of dollars of assets to pay down debt.

 The index notched its fifth straight rising session and second straight close above a high last seen in June 2015.